saliormoon/Cookbook/recipes/RunningInDockerContainers.md

 which is a simple game guessing animals or things.
 It learns while playing and stores the learned information in an ArangoDB instance.
 The game is written using the express framework.
-Note: You need to go to switch to the docker branch.
+Note: You need to switch to the docker branch.

 It has the two components